caiostringari/pywavelearn/doc/pwl_image.md

 ![](image/omb_timestack.jpg)

 **Notes:**
-1. Do not use this script on a regular laptop.
-Although it will run just fine, it was designed to run in a HPC facility.
+1. This script was not designed to run on standard laptops.
+Although it will run fine, you will probably run into out-of-memory problems.
+It ideally should be run in a HPC facility.
 2. This script should work with [PBS](http://www.arc.ox.ac.uk/content/pbs) out-of-the-box.
-3. For a full description of its powers, use
+3. For a full description of its functionality, use
 ```python extract_timestack.py --help```.